 A niche market is a subset of a larger market.
-It is typically characterized by a smaller group of customers, which value a specific product or service.
+It is typically characterized by a smaller group of customers valuing a specific product or service.

-Now that you know the meaning, it would be easier for you to understand the following niche market examples.
+Now that you know the meaning, it will be easier for you to understand the following niche market examples.

-- Writing blogs to a target audience who loves Disney.
+- Writing blogs for a target audience who loves Disney.

-- Creating Youtube videos to a target niche audience who loves camping.
+- Creating YouTube videos for a target niche audience who loves camping.

 - Hosting a podcast for niche audiences who are interested in weightlifting.